Taking Care of Your Yerba Mate Kit

 If your mate cup is made of glass, ceramic or silicone, just give it a good wash before using it.
 If your mate cup is guampa, you need to leave it for 24 hours in a bowl with hot water and detergent before using it.

 However, if it is made of gourd or wood, it is important to ‘curar el mate’.
 To ‘cure the mate’ is a process that helps close the pores of said cups, helping to prevent the formation of mold and to avoid that the taste of wood of gourd affects the mate.
 ‘Curing’ your mate it is quite simple, but it varies if you are planning on drinking it with or without sugar.

 Time needed:1 day.

 If you are going for the traditional route and have a wood or gourd mate cup, here is how to cure your mate cup.

-- Fill it out with used yerba and add warm water so the yerba does not dry out.
+Fill the gourd with used yerba and add warm water so the yerba does not dry out.

 Leave it like this for 24hs.
 It's crucial to keep it wet while it's being ‘cured’.
 If you do not have used yerba, put new yerba on a cup or glass and cover it with water, leaving it for a couple of hours.
 Then, add it to the mate gourd as you would with used yerba.

 Remove the yerba with a spoon and lightly scrape the interior.

 Repeat from step number 2.